This article will provide you with a Sling TV Review and how to install the app on Firestick/Fire TV, Android, NVIDIA Shield, Roku, iPhone, and more.

 Longer estimated live delay is observed compared to others that keep it below 30 seconds.

-There’s plenty of buzz when DISH Network launched Sling TV since it targeted cord-cutters that want an affordable monthly plan.
+There was plenty of hype when DISH Network launched Sling TV since it targeted cord-cutters that want an affordable monthly plan.

 However, you get what you pay for in this case.
 While the cost is lower, you get relatively fewer channel options.